 Each number corresponds to the numbered written steps below.

-- Begin by slicing the zucchini (about 5 medium to small zucchini) into 3/16" discs.
-Wash and mince the parsley, and set aside.
+- Begin by slicing the zucchini (about 5 medium to small zucchini) into 3/16″ discs.

 - In a frying pan, sear the zucchini in olive oil until golden brown, about three minutes per side.
 This should be done in batches to prevent overcrowding.
 If you have the means, consider using multiple pans to speed up the frying time.
 Tip: If you are using a stainless steel pan as I did (pictured above), allow the pan to heat up for a few minutes before adding the oil.
 This will ensure a non-stick surface.